Overview

 add

-to your C++ functions, structs name.
-Sacalon transpiles to C++ and it adds__sacalon__
+__sacalon__to your C++ functions, structs name.
+Sacalon transpiles to C++ and it adds__sacalon__prefix to your C++ names.

 #include <cstdio>